- Madrid - Wikipedia

 Madrid, city, capital of Spain and of Madrid province, lying almost exactly at the geographical heart of the Iberian Peninsula Spain’s arts and financial center, the city proper and province form an autonomous community in central Spain Learn more about Madrid, including its history and economy

-- Madrid - Wikitravel
+- Real Madrid CF - Wikipedia

 - Madrid - Simple English Wikipedia, the free encyclopedia